← Back to “Learn About Herbal Teas”

 Or create a blend of your own with our bulk herbs!

-Our basket strainer is a superfine mesh, allowing no small particles into your precious concoction.
+Our basket strainer is a superfine mesh, allowing no small particles into your precious infusion.
 Best of all, it’s stainless steel and reusable rather than disposable teabags.
 This is a must-have for any loose leaf tea drinker.

 Choose your refreshing herbal tea blend.